JetBrains/teamcity-documentation/topics/perforce.md

 <td>

-Enable this option to not track files on the Perforce server on synchronization (always transfer all files to the agent, `[p4 sync -p](http://www.perforce.com/perforce/doc.current/manuals/cmdref/p4_sync.html)`).
+Enable this option to not track files on the Perforce server on synchronization (always transfer all files to the agent, `[p4 sync -p](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_sync.html)`).
+If disabled, TeamCity will use `p4 have` to keep the list up to date.

 </td></tr><tr>